If you like the work I do on this blog, please consider supporting it via my Patreon.

 Left: Bright but distant ceiling room light.
 (My photo backdrop is attached to my photo cube, so he didn’t get the same background with this lighting.)
 Center: Light positioned 13-14 inches above the model, and diffused by a photo cube.
 Right: Small LED light positioned 5-6 inches above the model, not diffused.

 In the first view you can see a decent amount of shadow.
 In the other views there is even deeper shadow, and much brighter highlights.
 It is easier to see the details like what the individual elements of the axe are and that his buckle is a lion’s head in the views with the light source closer (more in scale) to the figure.
 I think those views are also a lot more interesting to look at, precisely because of the higher level of contrast.
 The figure is a Bones model painted a mid-tone matte gray.
-In reality shinier textures like metal and hair would have even stronger light reflections and areas of shadow.
+In reality shinier textures like metal and hair would have even stronger contrast between bright light reflections and areas of shadow.